QualiSystems/devguide_source/_posts/2016-06-13-tips-and-tricks.md

 {% endhighlight %}

 For the default logger, the _log_category_ parameter defines the folder under which logs will be grouped whereas the _log_group_ defines the file.
-The CloudShel convention is to create a folder for each reservation id and a file for each resource name.
+The CloudShell convention is to create a folder for each reservation id and a file for each resource name.
 For orchestration scripts, the file name is the environment name.